SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 EOF
 ```

-After these variables have been set and the above trush relationship is defined, the next step is to create an IAM role and attach it to a
+After these variables have been set and the above trust relationship is defined, the next step is to create an IAM role and attach it to a
 policy.

 ```bash